freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/set-of-real-numbers.md

 ## Description

 <section id='description'>

-All real numbers form the uncountable set ℝ.  Among its subsets, relatively simple are the convex sets, each expressed as a range between two real numbers <i>a</i> and <i>b</i> where <i>a</i> ≤ <i>b</i>.
+All real numbers form the uncountable set ℝ. Among its subsets, relatively simple are the convex sets, each expressed as a range between two real numbers *a* and *b* where *a* ≤ *b*.
 There are actually four cases for the meaning of "between", depending on open or closed boundary:

 <ul>
   <li>[<i>a</i>, <i>b</i>]: {<i>x</i> | <i>a</i> ≤ <i>x</i> and <i>x</i> ≤ <i>b</i> }</li>